Your rights matter to us

 - Follow your care plan to the best of your ability

-- Tell us about any changes in your situation that could affect your service or care (for example, a hospital stay or change in medications)
+- Tell us about any changes in your situation that could affect your service or care (for example, hospital stay or change in medications)

 - Provide a safe working environment for CHATS staff by: